galkahana/hummus-services-redux/README.md

 1. Mongo instance to work with. it'll be the service db
 2. AWS buckets which will serve for storing the generated files

-For signup and signin functionality you will also need a google recaptcha account (though you cant turn it off).
+For sign-up and sign-in functionality you will also need a google recaptcha account (though you cant turn it off).
 If you want emails to be triggered from the service when a user signs up, you'll also need a sendgrid account.

 ## Setting up the envs vars

 You'll need the following env vars to run the service:
-- `MONGODB_URI` - mongo db uri for where to store the site data.
+- `MONGODB_URI` - mongo db URI for where to store the site data.
 - `JWT_KEY` - secret to use for creating the jwt tokens.
 - `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` - aws tokens with permissions to upload and download and list a target bucket which will contain all the generated files.
 - Optionally define `AWS_BUCKET` as the target bucket name (by default it's `hummus-services`) and `AWS_REGION` which is the account region (by default it's `us-west-2`)